At 100, Iris Apfel is as stylish as ever | DW | 29.08.2021

 Her fabric creations were unique.
 Together with her late husband, Carl, whom she was married to for 68 years, Apfel traveled all over the world to find inspiration.
 She worked with various weavers to realize her very specific ideas, and she specialized in reproducing forgotten fabrics from past centuries.

-Her reputation even brought her to the White House, where she worked for nine US presidents.
-Even though she has never revealed too many details about working with them, she does hint at the fact that Jackie Kennedy was a rather complicated client.
+Apfel's reputation even brought her to the White House, where she worked for nine US presidents.
+Even though she has never revealed too many details about working with them, she has hinted at the fact that former first lady Jackie Kennedy was a rather complicated client.

-Harold Koda, the curator at the time, had heard of Apfel's jewelry and clothing collection.
+Harold Koda, the curator of the New York museum at the time, had heard of Apfel's jewelry and clothing collection.
 Apfel has dedicated several rooms in her apartment on New York City's Park Avenue to her clothes.
-Dior, Lagerfeld, Saint Laurent, Galanos, Ungaro hang next to flea market finds and items from department stores.
+Creations by Dior, Lagerfeld, Saint Laurent, Galanos and Ungaro hang next to flea market finds and items from department stores.

 Koda worked his way through Apfel's collection and finally transported around 300 items of clothing and several hundred accessories to the museum.
 The resulting exhibition was a huge success — and Apfel became a pop culture icon.
 There's now even a series of Iris Apfel emojis.

-After the death of her husband — he died in 2015, shortly before his 101st birthday — Apfel did not retire but instead launched various new projects.
+After her husband died in 2015, shortly before his 101st birthday, Apfel did not retire but instead launched various new projects.
 Among others, she designed jewelry for the elderly with integrated technology that checks the wearer's health and alerts an ambulance in case of an emergency.

-And so she ended up signing her first modeling contract at the age of 97.
+Even at 100, Apfel's still not thinking about stepping back from active working life.
+She continues to work as an interior designer and is curating a collection of designs for Lowe's, a US home improvement retail chain that is also marking a century this year.

-Even at age 100, Apfel's still not thinking about retirement.
-She continues to work as an interior designer and is curating a collection of interior designs for a US home improvement retail company that is also turning 100 this year.
 She's also still designing new glasses for her eyewear collection, which, of course, includes reading glasses — with stylishly bold frames.
-Because, as she says, "More is more and less is boring."
+Because, as she says: "More is more and less is boring."

 The luxury resale market is booming, but designer brands have been reluctant to embrace the secondhand trend.
 That attitude might be changing with Gucci owner Kering investing in an online resale platform.